JIElite/pysc2-A3C/README.md

 Please refer to the [GitHub page](https://github.com/deepmind/pysc2#get-starcraft-ii) of PySC2 to download and install StarCraftII 3.16.

-**NOTICE**: If you are using AMD CPUs, it may not be compatible with our repo.
+NOTICE: If you are using AMD CPUs, it may not be compatible with our repo.
 When I used AMD 5950X to install the StarCraftII 3.16 and our handcrafted mini-games, it didn't work.

 #### STEP2: Create a conda environment and install dependent packages